 Second commitment period under the Kyoto Protocol

 In March 2005, EU environment ministers called for climate protection targets to cover the period after 2012: they regarded further emissions reductions by industrialised countries as necessary: 15 to 30 per cent by 2020 and of 60 to 80 per cent by 2050.

 A few months later, the Climate Conference in Montreal made the first decisions on the procedure for achieving the goals of the Climate Change Convention.
 Negotiations on a second commitment period under the Kyoto Protocol were begun.

 At the International Climate Conference in Bali in 2007, a separate negotiation process on the organisation and reinforcement of the Convention was launched.
 In 2011, in Durban, the further specifics of the 2013-2020 regime were agreed and a breakthrough was made on climate policy after 2020: a new mandate for an agreement for all states was approved.
-It should be adopted in 2015 and come into force in 2020.
+It should be adopted in 2015 and come into force in 2020, the Paris Agreement.

 In Doha (Qatar), the following countries agreed to a further commitment period under the Kyoto Protocol: Australia, the EU, Croatia, Iceland, Liechtenstein, Monaco, Norway and Switzerland.
 The Doha Amendment would enter into force as soon as 144 states had ratified this instrument.
 Major emitters such as China, the USA, Russia, India, Japan, Brazil, Canada, Mexico, Indonesia, South Korea and South Africa announced politically binding reduction targets to be achieved by 2020 under the Convention.